 Here are some Divi sites that had horrendous CLS that I fixed using these techniques and now have almost no CLS:

-- https://www.ladateideas.com/ (Divi 5) – had transparent header; made opaque and optimized with Lightspeed Cache plugin.
+- https://www.ladateideas.com/ (Divi 5) – kept transparent header and forced padding using CSS with media query for mobile and optimized with Lightspeed Cache plugin.

-- https://brianshim.com/ (Divi 5) – had transparent header; made opaque and optimized with Lightspeed Cache plugin.
+- https://brianshim.com/ (Divi 5) – kept transparent header and forced padding using CSS, and optimized with Lightspeed Cache plugin.

 - https://coastalmetalrecycling.com/ (Divi 4) – had large fixed header; made not fixed and optimized with WP Optimize plugin.